GuideDocumentsFeesRevised

 Two paths after I-130 approval

-Path A: Adjustment of status (parent in the US)
+Path A: Adjustment of status (parent in the U.S.)

 Path B: Consular processing (parent abroad)